The subelliptic heat kernel on the anti-de Sitter spaces: Abstract

 \section{Abstract}

-We study the heat kernel of the sub-Laplacian on the CR hyperbolic space $\bH^{2n+1}$ and on its universal covering $\widetilde{\bH^{2n+1}}$.
-We work in cylindrical coordinates that reflects the symmetries coming from the fibration $\bH^{2n+1} \rightarrow \mathbb{CH}^n$, and derive an explicit and geometrically meaningful formula for the subelliptic heat kernel.
-As a by-product we obtain the small-time asymptotics of the heat kernel, as well as an explicit formula for the sub-Riemannian distance.
+We study the subelliptic heat kernel of the sub-Laplacian on a $2n+1$-dimensional anti-de Sitter space $\bH^{2n+1}$ which also appears as a model space of a CR Sasakian manifold with constant negative sectional curvature.
+In particular we obtain an explicit and geometrically meaningful formula for the subelliptic heat kernel.
+The key idea is to work in a set of coordinates that reflects the symmetry coming from the Hopf fibration $\mathbb{S}^1\to \bH^{2n+1}$.
+A direct application is obtaining small time asymptotics of the subelliptic heat kernel.
+Also we derive an explicit formula for the sub-Riemannian distance on $\bH^{2n+1}$.